Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Discussion

 \subsubsection{Summary of the extent to which key challenges are addressed}

 Our findings show that three of the seven key challenges are particularly poorly addressed among the systems: situation prediction, explainability, and uncertainty handling.
-Most of the systems included in this study do not adequately address the challenge of situation prediction, as they are incapable of predicting health risks or giving insight into how detected conditions may progress with time.
+Most of the systems included in this study do not adequately address the challenge of situation prediction, with only 12 systems being capable of predicting health risks or giving insight into how detected conditions may progress with time.
 In order to achieve the vision of precision health, it is important for health monitoring systems to go beyond detecting current health states and move towards the anticipation and mitigation of adverse health states.
-With regard to explainability, while all the reviewed systems use \textcolor{black}{S}emantic \textcolor{black}{Web} technologies, which are inherently interpretable, many of them do not present explicit explanations for system outputs.
+With regard to explainability, all the reviewed systems use Semantic Web technologies, which are inherently interpretable, and three systems provide chatbots or digital assistants which can respond to user queries.
+However, only nine systems present explicit explanations for system outputs.
 Additionally, none of the systems implement the criteria for good explanations as outlined by Molnar et al. \cite{molnar_interpretable_2023}, nor do any systems mention tailoring the explanations presented to suit different audiences.

 Uncertainty handling is similarly poorly implemented or not addressed at all in majority of the systems.
-While some of the systems consider the impact of sensor limitations such as noise and missing values, most do not address the inherent uncertainty present in situation analysis and decision support in the health domain.
+While 16 of the systems consider the impact of sensor limitations such as noise and missing values, only 11 address the inherent uncertainty present in situation analysis and decision support in the health domain.
 This hinders their ability to perform reliably when faced with ambiguous data or vague or limited knowledge, thus reducing their trustworthiness and dependability.
 Both situation prediction and uncertainty handling can be enhanced by a combination of techniques, as suggested by Behera et al. \cite{behera_emerging_2019}, such as ML and Bayesian networks.
 Few of the systems take such an approach, with the majority using solely rule-based reasoning.